denkwerk/npm-dw-styleguide/README.md

     -s, --stylesheets       Array of stylesheets
-        --header-scripts    The scripts added to the head section of the document --footer-scripts    Scripts added at the bottom of the document body --templates-path    The root of the template files --full-template     The template file for the full styleguide page --reduced-template  The template file for the reduced styleguide pages
+        --header-scripts    The scripts added to the head section of the document --footer-scripts    Scripts added at the bottom of the document body --head-end-code     Code block at the end of document head;
+        --body-start-code   Code block at the start of document body;
+        --body-end-code     Code block at the end of document body;
+        --templates-path    The root of the template files --full-template     The template file for the full styleguide page --reduced-template  The template file for the reduced styleguide pages